datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 |5 359 680|51|5|
 |10 719 360|97|12|

-Unsurprisingly, the first method does not scale very well, and processing time adds up due to the sequential execution.
-Here's a chart with the same data :
+Unsurprisingly, the first method does not scale, and the processing time adds up due to the sequential execution.
+Here's a chart with the same data:
  ![](chart.png)

 Thank you for reading this tutorial..
-Please don’t hesitate to share your insight in the comment section :)
+Please don’t hesitate to share your insight in the comment section:)